italian dessert recipes

 Coffee Brownies

-If you are wanting to substitute certain ingredients I wouldn't stray too far from this recipe if I were you.
+If you are wanting to substitute certain other ingredients I wouldn't stray too far from this recipe if I were you.
 This coffee brownie captures both flavors - the coffee and the chocolate.
 But if you are out of certain things - I get it.
-There are some suggestions in substitutions and FAQs below.

 Coffee Brownies